 All electrical devices require a steady stream of power all the time.
 When there is a disturbance in this steady flow of current, a surge occurs.
 They occur when a big appliance turns on, or there is a thunderstorm out there, or when the electric transformer is hit by something, etc. The power delivered by your authorities is not always smooth.
 Any of these conditions can disturb the flow of power in your house.

-Surges can vary with their frequency and impact.
+Surges can vary in their frequency and impact.
 Big surges occur during lightning strikes and are often irresistible.
 It can destroy, melt, or malfunction your device.

 Small and Low-impact surges will also damage things over time.
 The internal mechanism of devices degrades over time due to continuous small surges.